 These leaks of classified information by Bush Administration officials have damaged national security.
-At his press conference on October 28, 2005, Fitzgerald stated that the leaks were "a serious breach of the public trust," and he said the disclosure of Ms. Wilson's status were a set-back to the Central Intelligence Agency and its employees, at minimum as a deterrent to the recruiting of new officers.
-Numerous ex-CIA agents also have confirmed the damaging nature of these politically motivated disclosures.
+721 At his press conference on October 28, 2005, Fitzgerald stated that the leaks were "a serious breach of the public trust," and he said the disclosure of Ms. Wilson's status were a set-back to the Central Intelligence Agency and its employees, at minimum as a deterrent to the recruiting of new officers.
+722 Numerous ex-CIA agents also have confirmed the damaging nature of these politically motivated disclosures.
 For example, Arthur Brown, who retired in February as the CIA's Asian Division chief and is now a senior vice president at the consultancy firm Control Risks Group, declared that "[c]over and tradecraft are the only forms of protection one has and to have that stripped away because of political scheming is the moral equivalent to exposing forward deployed military units."
-The confidence of the public trust, and the confidence of the confidence of the public trust, and the confidence of the confi

-"[Administration officials] were trying to not only undermine and trash Ambassador Wilson, but to demonstrate their contempl for CIA by bringing Valerie's name into it.
+"[Administration officials] were trying to not only undermine and trash Ambassador Wilson, but to demonstrate their contemp; for CIA by bringing Valerie's name into it.
 Wasn't germane to their argument, but they brought it in there deliberately, vindictively in in my judgment, a dirty trick."